lethal233/lethal233.github.io/_pages/about.md

   - Web testing

 - Software Testing Engineer Intern @ Lakala Payment Co., Ltd. in Shenzhen, 09/2021-12/2021
-  - Constructed the automated testing framework of a blockchain application
+  - Constructed the automated testing framework of a web application

 # Honors and Awards

-- Outstanding Graudate @ SUSTech @ CSE @ Zhicheng College in 2022
+- Outstanding Graudate @ SUSTech & CSE & Zhicheng College in 2022
 - The First Class (5%) of the Merit Student Scholarship @ SUSTech in Oct.
 2019, 2020, 2021
 - Outstanding Teaching Assistant @ SUSTech in June 2021
-- The Third Class of Outstanding freshmen scholarship @ SUSTech in Nov.
-2018

 # Services